ADOPTION AND PERMANENCE ORDERS

 Permanence orders may be sought in respect of the long term care of children.
 Permanence orders may be made by a local authority with the effect that parental rights and responsibilities vest with the applicant instead of the child parents.

 The effect of adoption and permanence orders is far reaching & life changing.
-If you need legal advice with either adoption & permanence orders call me on 07310 164 305 for a free initial 10 minute consultation with a solicitor.
+If you need legal advice with either adoption & permanence orders call me on 07310 164 305 for a free 10 minute diagnostic interview with a solicitor.

 OVERVIEW OF ADOPTION